itteco/graceful-cluster/README.md

 GracefulServer options description:

- - 'server'                - required, http server instance.
+ - `server`                - required, http server instance.
- - 'log'                   - function, custom log function, console.log used by default.
+ - `log`                   - function, custom log function, `console.log` used by default.
- - 'shutdownTimeout'       - ms, force worker shutdown on SIGTERM timeout.
+ - `shutdownTimeout`       - ms, force worker shutdown on `SIGTERM` timeout.

 ### 2. Use simplified cluster initialization.

-This cluster wrapper will send SIGTERM signal to workers and wait till they finished all requests.
+This cluster wrapper will send `SIGTERM` signal to workers and wait till they finished all requests.

 Also it can gracefully restart all workers one by one with zero cluster downtime on some conditions:

   1. Worker memory used.
   2. Worker time online.
   3. Your custom condition: just call `GracefulCluster.gracefullyRestartCurrentWorker()` to restart current worker in `serverFunction`.
-  4. On SIGUSR2 signal to cluster process.
+  4. On `SIGUSR2` signal to cluster process.

 Example 'cluster.js':